Pioreactor/docs.pioreactor/experiments/02-Secondary level education/yeast-nutrient-enrichment.md

 import * as colors from '@site/src/components/constants';

 :::tip Success goal
-DME + YL or just DME in a turbidostat system.
+Dried malt extract, or DME, is a precursor used in beer production.  + YL or just DME in a turbidostat system.
 :::

 ## Requirements